hamidzr/webcam-mods/README.md

 # Webcam Mods

-Tested on Arch Linux
+Tested on Arch Linux.

 Checkout my other repository for some ffmpeg-only solutions [here](https://github.com/hamidzr/scripts/tree/master/ffmpeg)

 ## Included Mods

+### Face Tracking

-Face tracker: setup your webcam to focus and follow your face
+Setup your webcam to focus and follow your face by cropping and resizing the frames it receives from your main webcam.

+### Person Segmentation

+Separate the people in the frame from the background using a fast real-time prediction model.
+The model outputs a mask values between 0 to 1.
+We have mods based on this to swap the background with:

+- a solid color
+- another image
+- blurred version of the input frame (aka blur my background)

+### Cropping

-Crop mod: crop and interactively move your camera around with arrow keys
+Interactively move your camera around with arrow keys `ctrl+arrowkeys`

+### Padding

+Interactively pad your camera output with arrow keys `alt+arrowkeys` while keeping the output framesize fixed.

 ## Installation

-You might need to include src in your `$PYTHONPATH`
+You might need to include `src` directory in your `$PYTHONPATH`

-## Dependencies
+### Dependencies

 Python dependencies are listed in `Pipfile`.
 Install them using [Pipenv](https://pipenv-fork.readthedocs.io/en/latest/)

 System dependencies:

-- V4l-utils
 - v4l2loopback

+## TODO

+house cleaning:
+- clean and reorganize the code
+- set up a code formatter
+- set up a language server for development with Vim and VSCode
+- replace the facetracking model with mediapipe

+features:
+- more stable edges for person segmentation
+- zoom support
+- MacOS and Windows support?

+bugs:
+- bug what?

+## Contact

+Are you interested in helping improve this tool (hint: look at the TODO section)?
+Are you looking for a specific feature, or have you found a bug?
+Use [GitHub Issues](https://github.com/hamidzr/webcam-mods/issues/new) to reach out to me.

+## Credits

+- [Google/mediapipe](https://github.com/google/mediapipe) for their selfie segmentation model.
+- There are more, I'll add them later..